-- Cyclists who often cycle hills, who value a lighter, stealthier motor built inside the bike frame, who value easier tyre changes- a mid-drive motor is the better choice.
+- Cyclists who often cycle hills, who value a lighter, stealthier motor built inside the bike frame, who value easier tire changes- a mid-drive motor is the better choice.

 - Hub-motor advantages – there is little or no maintenance since the motor and all of its components are contained inside the wheel.
 Hub-motor e-bikes generally cost considerably less than mid-drive motor e-bikes

 - Mid-drive motor advantages – the ability to change the gear as required by the terrain.
 This means that they are much more effective going up hills.
 Mid-drive motors are usually smaller and lighter than a hub motor and can be incorporated into the e-bike frame for a stealthy look.
 Changing tires is much easier as the motor doesn’t get in the way of removing the wheel.

 Of course, these items are only some of the considerations that you should consider when making your choice for an e-bike purchase.
 Read on below for the full details of the pros and cons for both types of motors.

 Which Type of Cyclist is Suited to Each Type of E-Bike Motor?